 Clearly, we need to get to know you as well as your structure!
 And we need to get your designer to see through your eyes.
 In the end this remodel needs to work for you, not us.
 So any photos or images of what you like, and don’t like, are critical pieces of this puzzle.
 Train your designer to see things the way you do.

 How can you effectively help your designer see through your eyes?
 Many of our clients are finding www.HOUZZ.com very useful… fun too.
 It’s a website that provides… for free… an effective and fun collaboration tool that you and your designer can use together.
 The site has an incredible number of categorized photographs that you can search through, snagging those you choose to save inside an ‘idea book’.
 You might have an idea book for ‘interior doors and trim’ and/or ‘appliances’ and/or ‘plumbing fixtures and faucets’… whatever.
 You name the idea books and then save the images that can help align your vision with that of your designer.
+You can even add your designer as a co-collaborator for your idea books!
 If you haven’t done so already, we suggest you go to www.HOUZZ.com and set up your own free account.
 It takes a few minutes to set up and it’s pretty intuitive how to navigate within the site.
 Let us know about any speed bumps you run into and we’ll help you through them.

 It’s also time to determine if there are any pre-existing conditions that may constrain your design work.
 Researching these early on is very important.
 These may include things like: